The Continuous Subsolution Problem for Complex Hessian Equations: Modulus of continuity of the solution

-Now we need to apply Lemma \ref{lem:sup-mean} to concude.
+Now we need to apply Lemma \ref{lem:sup-mean} to conclude.
 Indeed it's clear that the modulus of continuity $\widehat{\kappa}$ obtained above satisfies the condition (\ref{eq:fullkappa}).
-Moreover the function $U$ is $\widehat{\kappa}$-continuous near the boundary by Corollary \ref{cor:approximation}. \end{proof}
+Moreover the function $U$ is $\widehat{\kappa}$-continuous near the boundary by Corollary \ref{cor:HolderHE}. \end{proof}